ironsource-arc/marbles/README.md

 ### A type safe heterogeneous map (```HMap```).

-The map several type mappings to co-exist in one map.
+The map allows several type mappings to co-exist in one map.
 This gives capabilities usually associated with dynamic languages.
 A key difference is that the type mappings are known at compile time, so they are type safe, and the compiler infers value types from key types.